 Aside from Dan’s trial advocacy, Dan has also had success in the Appellate Division.
 In 2018, Dan appealed a Motion for Summary Judgment Order to New Jersey’s Appellate Division.
 The appeal centered on the issue of whether or not the Court can find that an insured failed to fulfill the condition precedent of presenting damages to an insurance carrier when the insured had remediation work performed to the property, prior to the carrier’s inspection, and took pictures of the damage prior to the remediation.
 The Appellate Division agreed with Dan’s argument that the issue should be preserved for a jury and overturned the trial court’s decision.

-Throughout his career, Dan has represented homeowners, restaurants, condominium associations, real estate companies, gyms, hotels, department stores, churches, medical facilities, and other commercial businesses in breach of contract and bad faith actions.
+Throughout his career, Daniel Ballard has represented homeowners, restaurants, condominium associations, real estate companies, gyms, hotels, department stores, churches, medical facilities, grocery stores, bowling alleys, gas stations, and other commercial businesses in breach of contract and bad faith actions.
 Dan stresses organization, thoroughness, punctuality, and communication in working a case towards a successful outcome for his clients.

 Delaware Law School